gardenof/dailyReps/src/DailyReps.md

   Creat one with bind and but don't use <$> or <*>

 ##### part D
-Create newtyoe for Name, Age, and BirthMonth.
+Create newtype for Name, Age, and BirthMonth.
 Create Person record with Name Age BirthMonth

 1. validate BirthMonth